-However, if you have a nice camera, you can step up your game like Eliza Snow, who quit her corporate job to sell photos full time.
+If you have a nice camera, you can step up your game like this stock photographer, who quit her corporate job to sell photos full time.

-15. Hang Out With Your Favorite Fur Babies
+16. Hang out With Your Favorite Fur Babies

 You can set your own rates and market yourself to others in your area.
 You can opt for simple dog-walking or go all in and stay the night.
 Either way, you’ll set your own schedule.

-You could even take ’em to the local doggy bar, too, we suppose.
+You could even take ’em to the local doggy bar, we suppose.